 When conflicts are not addressed in time, they can start to effect an employees performance.
 However, you also need to be sure not to address the situation too early because it will not give you time to properly consider the situation.
 Take action sooner rather than later.

 Do you notice your employee getting frustrated easily over simple things or is their performance slipping?
 It may be time to step in to help resolve the conflict.
 Your decision must be balanced, and it should not hamper the work performance of your team.

 Meet with team members together

 Let both parties explain their points of view and air their grievances in a common meeting; there is no point in meeting with them individually to address the situation.
-Lay out ground rules that will make it easier for both sides to explain the reason for their behavior and be sure to provide them with the space to ask questions to really understand one another.
+Lay out ground rules that will make it easier for both sides to explain the reason for their behavior, and be sure to provide them with the space to ask questions to really understand one another.
 Some employee conflicts begin with a miscommunication that could be cleared up through an open dialogue – though this won’t solve all types of conflicts.

 Leaders need to be patient and vigilant when it comes to dealing with the conflicts among team members.
 One wrong decision can leave a long-lasting impact on the performance of your employee’s, so make sure to prioritize the happiness of your employees, and seek to resolve any conflicts before they get out of hand.
 If all else fails, don’t forget that you can always reach out to your HR department to help diffuse any situation that may arise between members of your team.